 |SWASH (an acronym of Simulating WAves till SHore) is a non-hydrostatic wave-flow model and is

-intended to be used for predicting transformation of surface waves from offshore to the beach for studying
+intended to be used for predicting transformation of dispersive surface waves from offshore to the beach

-the surf zone and swash zone dynamics, wave propagation and agitation in ports and harbours, and rapidly
+for studying the surf zone and swash zone dynamics, wave propagation and agitation in ports and harbours,

-describing complex changes to rapidly varied flows typically found in coastal flooding resulting
+rapidly varied shallow water flows typically found in coastal flooding resulting from e.g. dike breaks,

 The basic philosophy of the SWASH code is to provide an